ralexstokes/mev-rs/README.md

 # mev-rs

-(experimental) tooling for blockspace.
+(experimental) utilities for block space.

+# About

+`mev-rs` bundles a series of utilities for interacting with an external builder network.

+## Subcommands

-# `mev-boost-rs`
+# `boost`

-this repo currently provides a builder multiplexer in `mev-boost-rs`.
+runs a builder multiplexer.

 the binary takes a path to a configuration file as a command line argument.